anoma/nspec/docs/arch/node/types/engine.juvix.md

 !!! example "Voting Engine"

-    As an example, we could define an engine for voting:
+    As an example, we could define an engine type for a voting system:

     - `S` could be a record with fields like `votes`, `voters`, and `results`.
     - The engine-specific message type might be a coproduct of `Vote` and `Result`.
-    - The guarded actions may include actions like:
+    - The behaviour of this engine may include guarded actions such as:
         - `storeVote` to store a vote in the local state,
         - `computeResult` to compute the result of the election, and
         - `announceResult` to send the result to some other engine instances.

-    With each different election or kind of voters, we obtain a new engine instance, while the underlining voting system, the voting engine, remains the same.
+    With each different election or kind of voters, we obtain a new engine instance, while the underlining voting system, the voting engine family, remains the same.

-!!! note

-    Both the `EngineBehaviour` and `Engine` types are parameterised by several types.
-When not used in the context of a new engine declaration, these types can be replaced by the unit type `Unit`.